 Disclaimer: welderportal.com is supported by its audience.
 When you purchase through links on our site, we may earn a small commission at no extra cost to you.

 MIG welding is considered to be the easiest type of welding to learn.
 MIG welders are simple to operate, easy to maintain and repair.
 You can use them to repair household items, restore equipment or customize vehicles.
 However, it’s also a product of choice for many professional welders, as it offers high quality and accessible welding.
-So if you’ve decided to invest in the best MIG welder for home or industrial use, our comparison table and MIG welder reviews of the top rated products will guide you in the right direction.
+So if you’ve decided to invest in the best MIG welder for home or industrial use, our comparison table and MIG welder reviews of the top rated products in 2021 will guide you in the right direction.

 - Forney Easy Weld 299 125FC